JustWantToCry/Simple-External-BunnyHope-CS2/README.md

-For use this code just replace my memory Read/Write method on method from your source Maybe shitcode
+For use this code just replace my memory Read/Write method on method from your source.

+Maybe shitcode